An Electric Fence for Slugs 'n Snails

 A few years back, I came across a possible solution online: An electric fence for snails.

-This was it: You connect a 9-volt battery to two copper wires around your planter.
+This was it: You connect a 9-volt battery to two copper wires around your bed.
 As soon as the snail touches both wires, it gets a little shock and turns around.

 It looked simple enough, but wow.
 In practice, it was a hassle.